rackerlabs/docs-rackspace-federation/doc/attribmapping-basics/index.rst

 An |amp| is required for every |idp| that you create.

 Attribute Mapping policies are composed of one or more rules.
-These rules assign local values, which are attached to the user once they log in to Rackspace, based on explicit or remote values in the SAML exchange from your third-party provider.
+These rules assign local values that are attached to the user when they log in to Rackspace, based on explicit or remote values in the SAML exchange from your third-party provider.